Nokia 7250

 The Nokia 7250 is a mobile phone handset manufactured by Nokia.
-Announced in 2002 and released for sale in February 2003, it was designed at Nokia Design Center in California, by the Bulgarian-American designer Miki Mehandjiysky.
+Announced on 4 November 2002 and released for sale in February 2003, it was designed at Nokia Design Center in California, by the Bulgarian-American designer Miki Mehandjiysky.
+It was the successor of Nokia 7210.
 The Nokia 7250 is notable for its unconventional design, striking colours and integrated digital camera, and also had Xpress-On covers.
-It was the successor of Nokia 7210.